C0nsumption/Consume-Blip3/README.md

 ## Setup
 (TESTED ON UBUNTU 22.04 | CUDA 12.1 | Torch 2.3.1+cu121) <br>
 *For windows, lmk.
-I'll make a pull request.*
+I'll make a pull request to actually test. but should work fine.*
 <br><br>
 Follow the steps below to set up the project: